Scarlett100/tech257_azure_linux/Intro_to Azure/VIRTUAL_MACHINE.md

 ```
 **insert terminal pic***

-## Setup SSH key on Azure
+# <center> Setup SSH key on Azure <center>
 Next, I created a key on Azure: Below are the steps.

 ![Image Alt text](../images/Create_an_SSH_key.png)

 <br>
 As you can see below, I have opted to upload an existing key - the one we made earlier.
+It is important that we insert the correct RSA into the box, with no whitespace.
 <br>

 ![Image Alt text](../images/home_ssh.png)